How to Get Better Skin with Flaxseed Oil

 If we want to address skin problems like acne, dry and flaky skin, eczema and psoriasis, or just have better skin in general, then flaxseed oil can help redress this imbalance.

-Most of us, eating a modern Western diet, even a relatively healthy one, are consuming far more omega-6 fatty acids like linoleic acid and arachidonic acid than omega-3s such as alpha linolenic acid, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Most of us, eating a modern Western diet, even a relatively healthy one, are consuming far more omega-6 fatty acids like linoleic acid and arachidonic acid compared to omega-3s such as alpha linolenic acid, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

-The problem with this is that omega-6 fats, while essential in our diet in small amounts, can create an overabundance of inflammatory series 2 prostaglandins when consumed in excess.
+The problem with this is that linoleic acid and other omega-6 fats, while essential in our diet in small amounts, can create an overabundance of inflammatory series 2 prostaglandins when consumed in excess.
 These prostaglandins are implicated in a wide variety of diseases of inflammation throughout our bodies.

 Specifically for skin problems like acne, eczema and psoriasis, eating too much omega-6 fat is considered often a factor in outbreaks for many sufferers.